 Cataracts are a leading cause of vision loss in people age 55 and older.
 If you are a resident of Schuylkill County and think you may need cataract surgery, the specialists at Eye Consultants of Pennsylvania can provide you with information about available treatment options.

 We are the leading ophthalmology practice in the region.
 All of our doctors are Board Certified and our services span the full range of eye care.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon, and offer the latest in cataract surgery treatment and technology.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon, and offer the latest in cataract surgery treatment and technology.

 Cataracts are a very common eye problem; so common, in fact, that at least 24 million Americans age 40 and older have at least one cataract and half of us will have them by the time we reach the age of 80.